Harahan, Louisiana: Education

-Harahan's public schools are operated by the Jefferson Parish Public School System (JPPSS).
+Harahan's public schools are operated by the Jefferson Parish Public Schools (JPPS).

 Residents are zoned to Harahan School (formerly an elementary school) for PK-8, and Riverdale High School in Jefferson.
 Formerly Harahan ES took elementary grades, while Riverdale Middle School in Jefferson (now part of Jefferson PK-8 School) took middle school grades.

 In regards to the advanced studies academies, students are zoned to Airline Park Academy.

 In 2012, the Jefferson Parish campus of the International School of Louisiana (ISL) charter school opened in a leased JPPPS building on South Clearview Parkway in Elmwood. near Harahan.
 The Jefferson Parish Public School board later arranged for the charter school to move from the Elmwood facility to the former Ralph J. Bunche Academy in Metairie.

 Private Schools in Harahan include St. Rita, a Catholic Elementary and Middle School, and Faith Lutheran, a K-12 Private Lutheran School.